The Good Soldier Švejk mentions numerous institutions and firms, both public and private. Until 15 September 2013, these were categorised as

 [II.4] „O některých nejdůležitějších věcech,“ pláče ,Sopronyi Napló’, šoproňský deník, „se povážlivě mlčí a ničeho se nepíše.
 Každý z nás ví, co to je český voják v Uhrách i na frontě.
 My všichni víme, jaké věci Češi provádí, co je tu v činnosti a jak to u Čechů vypadá a kdo to způsobuje.

-The editorial offices of the paper were until 1910 located on Andrassy utca in Pest, close to the state opera.
+The editorial offices of the paper were, until 1910, located on Andrassy utca in Pest, close to the state opera.
 That year they moved to Podmaniczky utca by Nyugati station.
-From 11 August 1914 their address was the grand avenue Váci körut where also their competitor Pesti Hírlap were located.
+From 11 August 1914 their address was the grand avenue Váci körut, where their competitor Pesti Hírlap was also located.

 There is a precedent to the story of the scandal involving the Kakonyi couple, and it is from the author himself.
 It had appeared already in 1917 in the short novel Dobrý voják Švejk v zajetí, although in a partly different setting.
 Three Hungarian newspapers wrote about the incident, but Pesti Napló is not amongst them.[1]